Mastopexy and the Crescent Lift

-A mastopexy or breast lift surgery is usually most beneficial to women who have undergone the physical changes associated with pregnancy.
-After the delivery of the baby and breast feeding, the breasts will start to reduce in size and will often time appear deflated, saggy with a low positioned nipple.
+A mastopexy or breast lift surgery is usually most beneficial to women who have undergone pregnancy with physical changes.
+After the baby’s delivery and breastfeeding, the breasts will start to reduce in size and often appear deflated and saggy with a low-positioned nipple.

 Fortunately, droopy breasts aren’t something that women have to live with if they don’t want to.
 The best candidates for this procedure include:

-- Those with saggy or ptotic breasts with noticeably less substance or firmness
+- Those with saggy or breast ptosis with noticeably less substance or firmness;

 - Those with pendulous or flatter, elongated breasts, usually with decreased volume;

 - Those with nipples that have gone below the breast crease or inframammary crease; and

 - Those with asymmetrical breasts.

 Combining Breast Lift w/ Other Procedures

 With a mastopexy, doctors can restore your breasts’ former perkiness, firmness and reshape them into a look that’s tailored to individual proportions.
 How exactly can surgeons do this, you ask?
 Put, surgeons, remove excess skin, tighten and reposition the surrounding tissue to give your breasts better, more flattering silhouettes.

 It’s a double-win situation for mom, should she choose to elect for it, as mastopexies are oftentimes combined with breast augmentation to improve the breasts’ upper and lower pole fullness.
 Because breast size is inevitably changed during a breast lift, implants’ use can result in a more natural and aesthetically pleasing look with more projection and a rounder look.